yinguanchun/SKCDF/README.md

     Run  ```preprocess_amos.py``` to convert ```.nii.gz``` files into ```.npy```.

 - The format of the preprocessed data is ```.npy``` with a size of ```80×160×160```.
 We will upload the preprocessed data as soon as possible.
+    The preprocessed Synapse dataset has been uploaded to <https://pan.baidu.com/s/1TO9-PE4ZkjPMdw_QPIVSPQ?pwd=zae8>

 - The data splits have been uploaded to the codebase.

 # Training